rakuncdn/Rakun-AutoMySQL-Backup/README.md

 # Rakun AutoMySQL Backup
- You can create MySQL backup jobs with this tool. by Rakun for customers.
+ You can create Auto SQL Backup jobs from this tool.
+You can see how you can create jobs from here.